 Guidelines for B.C.
 Travel

-Under Phase 3 of the BC Restart Plan, you can undertake non-essential travel within B.C.
-If you decide to travel, take the same precautions as you do at home and work:
+All non-essential travel within B.C. should be avoided at this time.
+If you must travel, take the same precautions as you do at home and work:

 - Wash your hands often

 - Spend time in small groups and open spaces

 - Clean spaces often